Gigas002/software-and-services/README.md

 TODO: TOC

 ## OS

+This section will cover the OSes I've used or use now

 - [Manjaro](https://manjaro.org/download/) -- easy to start and use arch distributive
 - [Kubuntu](https://kubuntu.org/getkubuntu/) -- in case you prefer debians